pennycoders/puppet-marathon/README.md

       $manage_user              = true,
     # Whether or not the integrity of the archive should be verified
       $checksum                 = true,
     # Whether or not to use consul (http://consul.io) for service discovery
       $consul_discovery         = false,
     # Consul configuration
       $consul_options           = hiera('classes::consul::options',{ }),
     # Whether to install consul-template or not
       $install_consul_template  = false,
-    #  consul-template options
+    # Consul-template options
       $consul_template_options  = hiera('classes::consul_template::options', { }),
-    #  consul template watches
+    # Consul template watches
       $consul_template_watches  = hiera('classes::consul_template::watches', { }),
     # Whether to install docker or not
       $install_docker           = true,